 Pass Denials - Individuals who do not pass the security vetting process IAW the regulatory required National Crime Information Center III check, will be issued a Fort Hood Access Denial Waiver Application to request access.
 Upon submitting a waiver application, the Senior Installation Commander will make a determination on whether to approve or deny installation access.

-Firearm(s) Registration - Your firearms can be registered 24/7 at the Marvin Leath Visitor Welcome Center.
+Firearm(s) Registration - Your firearms can be registered at the Marvin Leath Visitor Welcome Center during normal hours of operation, and at the Fort Hood Police Department 24/7.
 All personnel (military or civilian) who live on the installation or will possess, transport, or carry a firearm on the installation at any time will register with the Directorate of Emergency Services (DES).
 Firearms will be registered under the owner's information.
-If the owner is a Family member, the firearm will be registered under their information and the sponsor's.
-All Soldiers residing on the installation are required to obtain their unit commander's approval to register privately-owned firearms.
-Newly assigned Soldiers in possession of assignment orders must receive a temporary weapons registration with the expiration lasting through the in-processing phase prior to traveling onto post with the firearm.
-Soldiers that purchase a firearm must receive a temporary weapons registration (not to exceed 5 working days), pending their commander's approval.
-Once the Commander has signed the weapon registration form the Soldier will return to the MLVWC or the Fort Hood Police station for permanent registration.
+If the owner is a Family member, the firearm will be registered under the registrant, and the sponsor's information.
+All Soldiers registering a firearm are required to obtain their unit commander's approval and signature prior to registering.
+Newly assigned Soldiers in possession of assignment orders must receive a temporary firearms registration with the expiration lasting through the in-processing phase prior to traveling onto post with the firearm.
+Soldiers that purchase a firearm must receive a temporary firearms registration (not to exceed 5 working days), pending their commander's approval.
+Once the Commander has signed the firearm registration form the Soldier will return to the Marvin Leath Visitor Welcome Center, or the Fort Hood Police station for permanent registration which is good for a term of four years from the date of registration.

 The new center opened on 21 August 2017, and is located in the billeting area of building 56342, directly across from the access control point located on Texas Highway 36, near Gatesville.
 Services offered include issuance of visitor and contractor passes, issuance of long-term installation access badges for those that qualify, and firearms registrations.
 For more information call (254) 286-5593.
 The North Fort Hood Visitor Welcome Center is located in the billeting area, Bldg 56342, directly across from the Access Control Point located on Texas Highway 36, near Gatesville, TX.
 Hours of Operation of operation are Monday – Friday, 0800-1400 (8:00 am – 2:00 pm) closed for III Corps Holiday Observance days.